D5mit/udacity_etl_project/README.md

 # Disaster Response Pipeline Project

+This project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app displays visualizations of the data.
+In order to build the app a basic data pipelines and machine learning pipeline was developed.

 The disaster response pipeline project is has 3 mai1n parts:
 1. The Jupyter Notebooks that were used in order to explore the data.
 They can be found under the folder "Notebooks" It was also used to create initial versions of the python code for the pipeline.